During the 19th century, the Scottish-born James B. Beck was a Lexington lawyer and a respected national politician.

 Planning your trip

-For hotels and B&Bs in the Lexington area see Where to Stay on www.visitlex.com.
+For hotels and B&Bs in the Lexington area see the list of hotels on www.visitlex.com.

-For driving directions to any of the bourbon distilleries near Lexington, take advantage of the "Map It" button when you click on any of the distilleries mentioned in this bourbon itinerary.
+Want to get a better idea of exactly where these distilleries are before you get here?
+Take advantage of the "Map It" button when you click on any of the distilleries mentioned in this bourbon itinerary.